MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Planner/disable-roster-containers.md

 localization_priority: Priority
 search.appverid:
 - MET150
-description: "This article shares information on how admins can control and manage access to Planner, as well as answers to some other frequently asked questions about the management of Planner."
+description: "This article shares information on how admins can disable the creation of Roster containers."
 ---

 # Disable the creation of Roster containers in your organization's Planner tenant

 ## Roster Container Overview
-Roster containers allow for collaboration between users without the creation of an AAD group as the roster's membership is stored in Planner.
+Roster containers allow for collaboration between users without the creation of an AAD group.
+A Roster container is a simple list of members stored in Planner and can be created by any user including guest users.

+All members of a Roster container have the same permissions to:
+   - add/remove members to the Roster
+   - create/edit/delete tasks, the plan and the Roster itself

+The Roster and the plan contained by the Roster automatically self-delete when the last member is removed from the roster.
+This could be because all the users are removed by a member, or the last user in the roster was deleted.

 ## Prerequisites for making Planner changes in Windows PowerShell